We’re not quite sure what’s scarier: actual spiders or the spider-like criminals hanging out on the dark web.

 Three steps to take when your information is on the dark web

-First, let’s start with how your compromised credentials arrived in the dark web.
-Typically, stolen information results from compromised (i.e. stolen) login credentials.
+First, let’s start with how your compromised credentials arrived on the dark web.
+Typically, stolen information results from compromised (i.e. stolen) log-in credentials.
 When your login credentials (either for company accounts, email information, etc.) are compromised, it’s very possible that your personal identifiable information has been stolen and released.
 Basically, they become a shopping cart item on the Dark Amazon, or what we call the dark web.
 When your credentials have been compromised in this way, it's a red flag that your identity could be stolen, but not necessarily a sign that it has been yet.

 If that’s where you are, here’s what do to: